miloshdevic/NHL_analytics/blogpost-nhl-analytics/_posts/2023-11-15-nhl-data-analysis-milestone2.markdown

 ## 7. Evaluate on the test sets

+Our models were trained on the NHL data from the 2015-2016 season to the 2018-2019 season and tested on the 2019-2020 season.

 ### Question 1:

-Results on the 2019-2020 regular season dataset
+Here we present the confusion matrics for each of the 5 models on the 2019-2020 regular season dataset:

-Our models were trained on the NHL data from the 2015-2016 season to the 2018-2019 season and tested on the 2019-2020 season.
+We can see that the 3 baseline models performs the worst and XGBoost seems to have the best performance.
+The Neural Network has a lot more false positives than XGBoost.

+{% include image_full.html imageurl="/images/milestone2/metrics_lr1_rs.png" caption="Confusion matrix for 1st logistic regression model" %}
+{% include image_full.html imageurl="/images/milestone2/metrics_lr2_rs.png" caption="Confusion matrix for 2nd logistic regression model" %}
+{% include image_full.html imageurl="/images/milestone2/metrics_lr3_rs.png" caption="Confusion matrix for 3rd logistic regression model" %}
+{% include image_full.html imageurl="/images/milestone2/metrics_xbg_rs.png" caption="Confusion matrix for XGBoost model" %}
+{% include image_full.html imageurl="/images/milestone2/metrics_nn_rs.png" caption="Confusion matrix for Neural Network" %}

 For regular season data, we have 4 plots to compare the performances of the 5 models: 3 logistic regression models, 1 XGBoost model and 1 neural network model.
 We can see that there is a significant difference between the performance of the baseline models (logistic regressions) which were trained on a small set of features, and the models trained on a bigger and more advanced set of features (XGBoost and the neural network).